 The article mentions our Help Me Grow (HMG) model as an example of a program that enhances cross-sector coordination to transform child-serving systems around the country by reducing service gaps for children.
 As the article notes, HMG serves as a centralized point of entry for vulnerable children and families to access both state-funded early intervention programs and community-based services that can intervene for those with lesser needs.
 In 2015 alone, systems in the nationwide HMG network served 42,511 children and families, with some states embedding the model into federal initiatives including home visiting programs.

 With the first eight years of life being critical to laying the foundation for future success, I applaud the CDC for bringing focus to the issue during its Public Health Grand Rounds session and through its MMWR publication.
-We can and should do more to ensure all children have an opportunity to reach their full potential.
-By working together to raise awareness about the value of early intervention, we are taking important and necessary steps to promoting children’s optimal development.
+We can do more to ensure all children have the opportunity to reach their full potential.
+By working together to raise awareness about the value of developmental promotion, early identification and linkage to community based supports we are taking important and necessary steps to enhance children’s optimal health, development, and well-being.